Nile Petroleum Corporation

-The Nile Petroleum Corporation (Nilepet) is the national oil and gas company of the nation of South Sudan.
+The Nile Petroleum Corporation (Nilepet) is the national oil and gas company of South Sudan.
 It was incorporated in 2009 by the government of Sudan and transferred to the government of South Sudan in 2011.
 Nilepet is the successor company in South Sudan to Sudapet, the national oil and gas company of Sudan.

 Corporate overview

 Nilepet is involved in the exploration, development, and production of oil, natural gas, and hydrocarbons in South Sudan.
 It is also responsible for the regulation of the petroleum industry, regulating fuel imports, the storage of petroleum productions (crude and refined), and the distribution of gasoline and diesel fuel.

 Beginning in 2013, Nilepet and various multinational firms created joint ventures to build expertise in various aspects of the petroleum industry.
 These include Nile Drilling, a drilling contractor; Nile Delta Petroleum Company, a national natural gas grid and marketing company that also redevelops brownfields; SIPET, an engineering consulting firm; Nile Services and Logistic Company; Nile-Delta Systems, an information and communications technology (ICT) business; SNP Group, dedicated to building refinery capacity in the nation; Dietsmann Nile, a petroleum technology company; and NIYAT, a firm that specializes in road construction and maintenance in oilfields.

 As of 2019, Nilepet had no refineries, and none existed in the country.
 It imported all its refined petroleum products.